-- > Select Full or Low frequency mode. - > Select octave or 1/3 octave band filters, as shown by 1 or 3. - Select the averaging mode.
+- Select frequency mode.
+Full mode is 20Hz to 20kHz, Low mode is 10Hz to 332Hz. - > Select band size.
+Select octave or 1/3 octave band filters, as shown by 1 or 3. - Select the averaging mode.
 The numeric value indicates an exponential decay, with a time-constant equal to the value.
 For example, if you choose 3s (3 seconds), the screen will decay on a 3-second exponential time constant.
-The longer the time constant, the smoother the display.
+The longer the time constant, the smoother the display. - Select the input range.
+Choose MicL (low range mic input, approx. 30 to 95dB SPL range), MicH (high range mic input, approx. 70db to 130dB SPL), The mic input levels are calibrated with the SPL meter levels.

-- Select the appropriate input.
-Choose MicL (low range mic input, approx. 30 to 95dB SPL range), MicH (high range mic input, approx. 70db to 130dB SPL), ExtL (low range line input, approx. -80dBu to -30dBu), Ext (normal line input range, approx. -50dBu to +7dBu), or ExtH (high line input range, approx. -10dBu to +40dBu).
-The mic input levels are calibrated with the SPL meter levels. - > Turn on the pink noise generator (Gen on). - Clicking on the dB number on the top of the left graph axis changes the graph resolution from 1dB/pixel to 0.5dB per pixel. - Adjust the dB range as needed so that the display fits on the vertical axis by selecting the lower dB value on the vertical axis. - Select the "extra" field.
+- > Generator.
+Turn on the pink noise generator (Gen on) if desired. - Set dB/pixel.
+Clicking on the dB number on the top of the left graph axis changes the graph resolution from 1dB/pixel to 0.5dB per pixel. - Adjust dB range.
+Adjust the dB range as needed so that the display fits on the vertical axis by selecting the lower dB value on the vertical axis. - Select the "extra" field.
 This is the field in the bottom center of the screen.
 You can choose to see either the full-band SPL level (dB SPL), the A-weighted SPL (dBA SPL), or the C-weighted SPL (dBC SPL).
-Note that these levels are not as accurate the SPL levels displayed on the SPL meter, but are available to show the SPL level in the room. - Use the cursor to read out the exact dB level and frequency of any bar on the screen. - > To freeze the display, turn the RTA "off". - If an input overload is detected, the word "Overload" appears on the display.
+Note that these levels are not as accurate the SPL levels displayed on the SPL meter, but are available to show the SPL level in the room. - Cursor.
+Use the cursor to read out the exact dB level and frequency of any bar on the screen. - > Run/Stop.
+To freeze the display, turn the RTA "off".

+If an input overload is detected, the word "Overload" appears on the display.
 It automatically clears when the overload condition ceases.